Festival de Lanaudière | Live tour de force by Christian Tetzlaff: the JS Bach Complete Sonatas and Partitas

 Christian Tetzlaff: Well, like most things, I think the older you get, the simpler and the more direct you get if you allow yourself to be emotionally free.
 So, I think what I play now is more direct, easier to follow for the audience and more outwardly emotional about knowing what the composer is talking about and trying to find sounds that really convey it nicely.
 And everything, yeah, naive and easy and the dancey bits more dancey and the dark bits darker.
 That’s my feeling towards how it has developed over the decades.

-PAN M 360: How can we pinpoint the elements of the personality of the violinist when he plays those great and immortal pieces?
+PAN M 360: How can we pinpoint the elements of the personality of the violinist when he plays those immortal pieces?
 In your case, do you pinpoint some elements of your personality sometimes?

 Christian Tetzlaff: I hope as little as possible.
 I hope the idea of the interpreter is to immerse himself into Bach and his music and let it go through him to the audience.
 And the more you hear, oh, he’s doing this, he’s doing there, and he’s using vibrato here and not there, the less good it is.
 I should be as much a listener as the audience is.
 That’s my ideal.

-PAN M 360: The concept of interpreting those partitas and sonatas has changed also through the years.
+PAN M 360: The concept of interpreting those Partitas and Sonatas has changed also through the years.

 Christian Tetzlaff: And certainly not this idea that one’s doing something that speaks out or that is different from other people.
 Nowadays we are in a time where we have these decades of gathering knowledge about how it was performed and what it meant at that time and how the Baroque era feels somehow.
-We have these things all inside of the system, because when I started playing these pieces, one couldn’t listen to them properly because it was all about violin playing and majestic chords and impeccable playing.
+We have these things all inside of the system – because when I started playing these pieces, one couldn’t listen to them properly because it was all about violin playing and majestic chords and impeccable playing.

 And nowadays it’s about making music, dancing and singing.
 So this is a beautiful process which I have actually lived through in my own lifespan from starting in the 70s playing them.
-And it’s good to see we are in the best time where we can be free with them, but on the basis of their musicality.
+And it’s good to see we are in the best time where we can be free with these pieces, but on the basis of their musicality.

 If you listen to the Bach Cantatas, you see for every text, for every Cantata, he uses completely different instruments, completely different composing styles, and this freedom in expression to be always excessive and to the point of saying something that is something that we can transfer nowadays into the violin.

-PAN M 360: So through the times since the Baroque period when Bach composed those partitas and sonatas for violin, how can we see the evolution of the interpretation of those pieces through the periods, through the epochs?
+PAN M 360: So through the times since the Baroque period when Bach composed those Partitas and Sonatas for violin, how can we see the evolution of the interpretation of those pieces through the periods, through the epochs?

 Christian Tetzlaff: I mean, it’s quite atrocious to see what has been done, because violin playing has been so much about the superstar and about the technical ability and the biggest sound and the broadest data, that when you listen to the first recordings that we have, or maybe not the first days, there’s something good, but from the 50s and 60s and 70s, the music behind it is unrecognizable for me, because it is about mastering weird bowing techniques, playing those chords, those four chords divided in two and two.
 I mean, there was such a distance to what this music is talking about, and that music can be also wild and can also be at times not beautiful, but deep and dark or overjoyed, that the idea of mastering the violin is completely in the way of this.
 So when they have been performed in the 50s, 60s, 70s, all I know from hearing is very difficult, because everything is so complicated, and so trying to find some violinistic solutions for something that is actually, you have to see what is the context, what is the dance at that time.